apache/trafficcontrol/docs/source/api/v4/logs.rst

 Response Structure
 ------------------
-:date:    Date and time at which the change was made, in :rfc:`3339` format
+:lastUpdated: Date and time at which the change was made, in :rfc:`3339` format (the name was chosen for consistency for the rest of the API; changelog entries are never "updated")
 :message:     Log detail about what occurred
 :user:        username of the user who made the change

 .. code-block:: http
 	:caption: Response Example